 Blockchain technology can enable everyone to acquire a unique and secure digital identity for all purposes, without having to reiterate it every now and then.
-Digital security in areas such as VoIP through the cloud are a massive problem at present; the lapses in cybersecurity are likely to cost the industry about $6 trillion annually by the year 2021.
+Digital security in areas such as VoIP through the cloud is a massive problem at present; the lapses in cybersecurity are likely to cost the industry about $6 trillion annually by the year 2021.
 There are concerns that debtors can liquidate assets before having to reap the consequences of loans, and that converting their assets into blockchain money will stop bailiffs like moorcroft from being able to collect anything.
 Blockchain technology can track and manage digital identities securely and much more efficiently, eliminating the occurrence of frauds.

 Digital identity is intricately woven into all aspects of culture, commerce and other human activities worldwide; such as banking, healthcare, online retailing, national security, citizenship documentation etc.

 Blockchain technology can help large sections of people who have no bank accounts and cannot establish their financial identities, like those living in refugee camps in some troubled countries like Kenya.
 It can also help countries like India which aspires to go cashless, in spite of a large number of its people having no banking access.
-Blockchain technology can be used for hassles-free identity verification in these cases.
+Blockchain technology can be used for hassle-free identity verification in these cases.

 Security is currently the greatest barrier to conduct the electoral processes online.
 But, by using the blockchain technology a voter can check that the person’s vote has been successfully transmitted while maintaining complete anonymity.
 Blockchain was effectively used for the first time in Denmark in 2014 by the political organization, Liberal Alliance.
 Generally, the voter turnouts are still very low even in many advanced democracies.
-Blockchain-powered distributed digital voting can enfranchise many of those who are currently not into active voting processes.
+Blockchain-powered distributed digital voting can enfranchise many of those who are currently not in active voting processes.